 The economy is the country’s production and consumption of goods and services.
 The stock market is investors’ perception of future earnings from those goods and services.
 Let’s look at an example.
 If a news article comes out that sheds a company in a bad light, the stock price will usually drop.
 Did anything about the company change from one day to the next?
 No. But people’s perception of the company’s value changed, which caused the stock price to drop.
 The same applies to industries and the stock market as a whole.

 With that out of the way, let’s continue.

-The stock market is like a survey conducted with a sample meant to represent the country as a whole.
+The stock market is like a survey conducted with a sample meant to represent the country.
 Calling a representative sample of three thousand people is far more reasonable than calling every person in the country.
 However, as long as the survey is created thoughtfully, the data can still be used to represent the whole country.
 Similarly, the Dow Jones Industrial Average and the Nasdaq do not cover all data relating to the economy.
 Still, they contain a sample that economists can use to draw conclusions about the broader economy.

 The Stock Market and Reporting Requirements

 It may not be the first thing that comes to mind, but the stock market does provide an extra layer of standards through its reporting requirements.
 Companies listed on a stock exchange, especially more prestigious exchanges, must abide by specific rules and regulations, including disclosing a large amount of financial information.
-This benefits employees and those who work in jobs supporting the business (such as suppliers), since the public nature of the company means that it is more likely to do things like have fair working conditions and make payments on time.
+This benefits employees and those who work in jobs supporting the business (such as suppliers) since the public nature of the company means that it is more likely to do things like have fair working conditions and make payments on time.
 This is not to say that publicly traded companies are more ethical or never have financial issues.
-This is obviously not the case.
+This is not the case.
 But the reporting requirements create an opportunity for another layer of oversight.